-RAC now have approval to provide their own ADR.

-At RAC Complaints and Conciliation are managed by a dedicated customer support team within RAC.
-Within the last 12 months RAC have assisted 51 consumers.
-Of these 20 were upheld against the garage, in these cases the RAC secured additional repairs or refunds for the consumers.
-No cases had gone to ADR yet, as all have been resolved informally.
+RAC provide their own ADR.
+Complaints and Conciliation are managed by a dedicated customer support team within RAC.
+Within the last 12 months, RAC ADR have assisted 56 consumers, of which 15 were upheld against the garage.
+In these cases, the RAC secured additional repairs or refunds for the consumers.

-Where improvements are identified RAC issue recommendations to the network.
+Where improvements are identified, RAC issue recommendations to the network.